nikola-spasojevic/Interpolated_Language_Model/README.md

 **Level 3** represents trigram combinations and logscores on the next level.

 Ngrams only work well for word prediction if the test corpus looks like the training corpus.
+Hence, we need to have a more general model that can account for the zero counts appearing from the test set for unseen words - we need to account for zero probablity bigrams/trigrams (we cannot compute perplexity when we need to divide with a result that is equal to 0!).

+This is done using interpolation.

 ## Interpolation

-Hence, we need to have a more general model that can account for the zero counts appearing from the test set for unseen words.
-This is done using interpolation.

 Ngram probability mass is distributed across lower level ngrams (i.e. likelihood estimates from trigram scores are weighed down and given to bigram/unigram scores given a set of weights that add up to 1 **(&#955;1 + &#955;2 + &#955;3 = 1)** ).
 These weights are optimised using the test set.